Credit Cards Travel Credit Cards

 • Rewards rate: 3X points on travel and 2X points on all other purchases

 If you’re eligible to be a Navy Federal Credit Union member, the Visa Signature Flagship Card is a great travel rewards credit card.
 It has a $49, which is less than the annual fees charged on many other travel cards.
-The fee can be worth paying because of the advantages the card provides.
+Plus the fee pays for itself the first year with the free Amazon Prime membership.

 Some of the perks and benefits of the Navy Federal Credit Union Visa Signature Flagship include: